roadtools/roadtherma/README.md

   --gradient_tolerance FLOAT      Tolerance on the temperature difference
                                   during temperature gradient detection.
                                   [default: 10.0]
+  --cluster_threshold_npixels INTEGER
+                                  Minimum amount of pixels that should be in a cluster.
+Clusters below this value will be discarded.  [default: 0] --cluster_threshold_sqm FLOAT   Minimum size of a cluster in square meters.
+                                  Clusters below this value will be discarded.
+                                  [default: 0.0]
   --tolerance_range <INTEGER INTEGER INTEGER>...
                                   Range of tolerance values (e.g. "--
                                   tolerance_range <start> <end> <step size>")